Locations and Attendance

 A Level Psychology gives a broad introduction to the scope and nature of psychology as a science.
 Through the course you will apply psychology to cultural, social and contemporary issues, and use a range of research methods.

-You will require 5 GCSEs at Grades A*- C including Mathematics and Science.
+You will require 5 GCSEs at Grades A*- C including a Grade B in English/Welsh Language or Literature and a science.
 You do not need to have studied Psychology at GCSE.

 You will be invited to attend an interview, and will undertake an assessment in literacy and numeracy, to establish any support required.